arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 | OUTPUT 3   | D2    | RELAY3 |
 | OUTPUT 4   | D3    | RELAY4 |

-The Opta™ output contacts are "clean" contacts, which means these are contacts that are not alive in a "non-connection" situation.
-This type of contact can be used in any system and with any type of voltage.
+The Opta™ output contacts are "clean" contacts, which means these are not live in a "non-connection" scenario.
+This type of contact can be used in any system and with wide voltage range.
 To properly function, the outputs must therefore be connected by bringing, for example, a power cable to one of the terminals and connecting the load to the exit of the other terminal.

 This way, when the contact is closed by the logic set in the programming, the power supply signal will cross the contact carrying the signal up to the reference load.